 US Supreme Court Chief Justice John Roberts issued an order for a temporary stay in a lawsuit against the Seminole Tribe to keep sports betting in Florida on hold until further notice.
-The order will trigger the temporary stay of the ruling from the DC Circuit Court of Appeals having previously allowed relaunch of sports wagering in the state.
-Chief Justice ordered a temporary stay to make a detailed review the record of the case to be delivered by the Court of Appeals.
+The order will trigger the temporary stay of the ruling from the DC Circuit Court of Appeals having previously allowed the relaunch of sports wagering in the state.
+Chief Justice ordered a temporary stay to make a detailed review of the record of the case to be delivered by the Court of Appeals.

 Request For A Stay: